mugen609/bigbox-native-res-setup/GameMaze.md

     - NVIDIA RTX 3090 (MSI Suprim)

 *Note: Any GPU from the CRT EmuDriver list should work.
 Discrete AMD GPUs from similar architectures (e.g., RX 6600) are likely compatible but untested by me.
-Integrated graphics and modern NVIDIA cards have shown issues in my tests, but the pool of hardware was very limited.*
+Integrated graphics and modern NVIDIA cards have shown issues in my tests (NVIDIA's DSC Display Stream Compression may interfere with CRU's custom low-resolution timings), but the pool of hardware was very limited.*

 ### Hardware Requirements